brucemack/kc1fsz-tjdcr/README.md

 > moving into a new world where many components of value to radio homebrewers are not
 > available in through-hole packages.
 I would encourage everyone get over their
 > fears of surface-mount parts, buy a decent headband magnifier, and start practicing
 > SMD-homebrew.
-I've found that by modifying the stock IPC-7351 industry standard 0805 footprints to
+I've found that by modifying the stock IPC-7351 0805 footprints provided in
+> KiCad to
 > extend the pads outward 0.5mm or so you can use a normal soldering iron with a fine tip with
 > no problems.